 - Lighthouse of Alnes

 West of Ålesund lies the island Godøya with the small village Alnes.
 The contemplative and former fishing village with its Lighthouse Alnes Fyr is today a popular destination for excursions.
 Alnes is just 22 kilometres by road from the cruise terminal in Ålesund.
 This route takes 20 to 25 minutes by rental car*.
 A first beacon was operated there as early as 1852 and was abandoned after 9 years due to lack of funding.
 Later a new start was made and in 1872 the first wooden lighthouse was put into operation.
 Only four years later a lighthouse keeper took up his work and moved with his family into the newly built house.
 The original Alnes Fyr lighthouse soon became too small and was replaced by a 22.5 metre high steel tower in 1937.
 Today a listed building, the angular structure offers its visitors a small art gallery and a great view of land and sea.
 In the former home of the lighthouse keeper an exhibition informs about the history of the place and its quite famous tower.
 In the café belonging to it, one gets daily homemade cake and next door also some souvenirs.
 The Alnes Fyr can be visited daily from 12:00-17:00.
 On Thursday, Saturday and Sunday it is also open one hour longer.
 For admission, adults pay 25 Norwegian kroner each and children 10 NOK each per person.

 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Alesund, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Alesund, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 So, if you book in time you can realize a lot of excursions on your own.